 Gondal was the chief town of the former state of the same name.
 Situated at the west bank of the Gondali River, a tributary of river Bhadar.
 The city is first mentioned in history in the year 1350 when Mohammad Tughlak fell sick over here.
 When the Ghouries were ruling Junagadh, Amin Khan Ghouri allotted Gondal to the fugitive Sultan as a residence.
 Gondal is also mentioned as a pargana of the South Sarkar in both the Amin-Akbari and the Mirat-I-Ahmadi.

 The present Bhuvaneshwari Temple is very famous all over India as this is one of the only two temples of Bhuvaneshwari in the whole country.
 Gondal is also famous for its Groundnut Oil.

 Virpur is well known for the Jalaram Temple world over.

 Jetpur is a small town that is famous for dyeing on clothes and sarees.

 Few travelers make the trip out to Junagadh but it’s an interesting town situated right at the base of the temple – studded Girnar Hill.
 Junagadh is also the departure point for visits to the Gir Forest.

-Girnar, situated at around 15 kms from Junagadh, is one of the two hills most sacred to the Jain Community of India.
-It rises to height of more than 600 meters, a climb marked by 10,000 stone steps, built and maintained from the proceeds of a lottery.
+Girnar, situated around 15 km from Junagadh, is one of the two hills most sacred to the Jain Community of India.
+It rises to a height of more than 600 meters, a climb marked by 10,000 stone steps, built and maintained from the proceeds of a lottery.

 Five peaks, crowned by sixteen carved and sculptured marble shrines adorn this famous hilltop temple city.